Travaz/bachelor_thesis/README.md

-# BEMACS - Bachelor Thesis
+# BEMACS - Bachelor Thesis Draft
 This is the repository containing all the resources to complete my bachelor thesis.

 ## TILE: Credit risk: an assessment on loans and the benefits of blockchain infrastructures in the context of asymmetric information